stefanspringer1/SwiftXML/README.md

 <a><b id="2"/><c><b id="1"/></c></a>
 ```

-As you can see from the `print` commands in the last example, the element `<b id="1">` does not loose its “connection” to the document (although it seems to get added again to it), so it is only iterated over once by the iteration.
+As you can see from the `print` commands in the last example, the element `<b id="1">` does not lose its “connection” to the document (although it seems to get added again to it), so it is only iterated over once by the iteration.

-### Subsequent or empyt text
+### Subsequent or empty text

 Subsequent text nodes (`XText`) are always automatically combined, and text nodes with empty text are automatically removed.